-I’ve received emails from several ladies this week regarding getting ready for their first fights, so I thought it would be fitting to write a blog post on the subject.
-Before I start, I’d like to point out that Sylvie von-Duuglas Ittu also wrote a post on this topic a while ago, called ‘How do you know when you’re ready to fight Muay Thai?, which is definitely worth a read.
+I’ve received emails from several women this week who are getting ready for their first fights, so I thought I ought to write a blog post on the subject.
+Before I start, I’d like to point out that Sylvie von-Duuglas Ittu also wrote a post on this topic a while ago, ‘How do you know when you’re ready to fight Muay Thai?, which is definitely worth a read.

-The main concern that I seem to hear from fight virgins is ‘when will I feel ready?’ to which, unfortunately, there is no black and white answer.
-As Sylvie mentions, it’s almost impossible to feel 100% ready to fight for the first time.
-There is always going to be something you can work on, whether it’s your cardio, technique, your weight, or something else.
+The main concern that I hear from fight virgins is ‘when will I feel ready?’
+Unfortunately, there’s no black and white answer.
+As Sylvie mentions in her article, it’s almost impossible to feel 100% ready to fight for the first time.
+There’s always going to be something you can work on, whether it’s your cardio, technique, your weight, or something else.
 You can’t expect to be flawless the first time you get into the ring; it takes time, practice and fights to achieve that.
 That’s just it.
 The most important thing is just getting in there, because only after you’ve experienced your first fight can you really know how you feel about it, and what you need to work on from there.
-I wasn’t even in the best shape for my first fight, I was actually 4 kgs heavier than I am now (which I have reluctantly chosen to demonstrate though the header photo, check out that chub!) but I really wanted to fight.
+I wasn’t even in the best shape for my first fight, but I really wanted to fight.
 I had trained hard, I felt good, and I really wanted it.
 That was all I needed to feel ready.
 I’ve come across various people who’ve put off fighting for so long just because they never felt like they were good enough.
 They always wanted to just get a little bit better at something first, or to wait for the ‘right time’.
 The thing is, there might not ever be a ‘right time’ to do it.
 If you keep finding excuses to put it off and waiting for the timing to be right, you might be waiting forever.
 This doesn’t mean that you should just jump in and do it without the correct preparation first, of course.

 ‘How Should I Train?’

 It may sound obvious, but in the week before your first fight, start to tone down the sparring, going light before eventually stopping altogether, in order to avoid injury.
 You’ll already be worrying about the smallest details, so the distraction of an injury is the last thing you need.
-At this point, you will have already put in the work to sharpen the techniques that you need, and there is nothing that you can pick up in that time that is going to make a huge difference to your game.
+At this point, you’ll have already put in the work to sharpen the techniques that you need, and there is nothing that you can pick up in that time that is going to make a huge difference to your game.
 You’d be better off focusing more on cardio and bag work.
-You might start to feel burnt out in training, which in turn may make you worry about your fitness or getting ill.
+You might start to feel burnt out in training, which in turn may make you worry about your fitness or getting sick.
 Don’t.
 The chances are that you are just nervous and slightly paranoid.
 It’s also not unusual to feel burnt out after training strenuously for so long.
-A couple of days before my first fight, I felt totally dead in training and started to panic, but it wasn’t an issue at all and I came back stronger afterwards.
-This is something I’ll write about in my next post.
+A couple of days before my first fight, I felt totally dead in training and started to panic, but it wasn’t an issue at all and I always came back stronger afterwards.

-The last point I’d like to make is to just enjoy it.
-There’s no doubt that your first fight will be a milestone for you.
+If your first fight is coming up, just enjoy it.
+It will be a milestone for you, regardless of how it goes.
 For some, it can be a life-changing experience, so make sure it’s a good one.